exzombie/motokurnikator/README.md

 * A library to control microcontroller pins with much less overhead than Arduino's digitalWrite().
 Not that speed matters for this project, it serves as a demonstration.
-* Build scripts to allow compiling and uploading using the Arduino IDE without actually running the IDE.
-This makes the package easy to use both for those who like using the IDE and those who don't.

 [2]: http://www.kicad-pcb.org/ "KiCAD website"